SystemsApproach/ops/lifecycle.rst

-the "hands-on" and "data entry" aspects of Resource Provisioning described in Section 3.1 happen outside the CI/CD pipeline, the ultimate output of provisioning is the Infrastructure-as-Code that gets checked into the Config Repository.
+the "hands-on" and "data entry" aspects of Resource Provisioning described in Section 3.1 happen outside the CI/CD pipeline, the ultimate output of provisioning is the Infrastructure-as-Code that gets checked into the Config Repo.
 These files are input to Lifecycle Management, which implies that Terraform gets invoked as part of CI/CD whenever these files change.
 In other words, CI/CD keeps both the software-related components in the underlying cloud platform and the microservice workloads that run on top of that platform up-to-date.

 .. [#] We use the term "Config Repo" generically to denote one or more
        GitHub repositories storing all the configuration-related